A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Special enrollment periods to transition to your own plan

-You have 60 days before and after that date to enroll in a new individual plan (or 30 days to enroll in your employer’s group plan).
-The special enrollment period that allows you to sign up for a plan in the individual market applies even if you have the option to extend your coverage under your parent’s plan using COBRA.
+You have 60 days before and after your 26th birthday to enroll in a new individual plan (or 30 days to enroll in your employer’s group plan).
+The special enrollment period that allows you to sign up for a plan in the individual market applies even if you have the option to extend your coverage under your parents’ plan using COBRA.

 Depending on your income, you may qualify for premium tax credits (subsidies) that pay a portion of your premiums as long as you shop in the exchange.
 Subsidy eligibility also depends on the unsubsidized cost of the coverage.
-Here’s another FAQ that explains this in more detail, but know that subsidies are larger and more widely available from 2021 through 2025, due to the American Rescue Plan and Inflation Reduction Act.
-So self-purchased coverage is more affordable than it used to be.
+Here’s another FAQ that explains this in more detail.

-Catastrophic individual plans are available to applicants under age 30, with premiums that are generally lower than bronze plans.
-But premium subsidies are not available on catastrophic plans, so a “metal” plan is likely a better choice if your income makes you eligible for a premium subsidy.
+Catastrophic individual plans are available to applicants under age 30, with premiums that are often (but not always) lower than Bronze plan premiums.
+But premium subsidies are not available on catastrophic plans, so a “metal” plan (Bronze, Silver, or Gold) is likely a better choice if your income makes you eligible for a premium subsidy.

 Medicaid is also an option if you’re eligible.
-In states that have expanded Medicaid, you can qualify as a single person with an income up to $20,782 in 2024 (this is in the continental U.S.; the limits are higher in Alaska and Hawaii, and DC provides Medicaid coverage at higher income limits).
+In states that have expanded Medicaid, you can qualify as a single person with an income up to $22,024 in 2026.6 (This is in the continental U.S. The limits are higher in Alaska and Hawaii, and DC provides Medicaid coverage at higher income limits.)
 Medicaid eligibility is tied to the federal poverty level, which is updated each year in January.
 Most states wait until March or April to begin using the updated FPL numbers for Medicaid eligibility determinations.

 If your parents’ policy qualifies for COBRA continuation, you’re eligible to elect COBRA for up to 36 months after aging out of the coverage at age 26.
 But you’ll be responsible for the full cost of the coverage, plus an administration fee of up to 2%.
 In many cases, there are less expensive options available in the individual market.
 As noted above, the option to buy your own plan during a special enrollment period triggered by your loss of coverage is available even if you also have the option to extend your plan with COBRA.